Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cash-tokens-tutorial-1.md

 - Many of those currently building with Cash Tokens are open-sourcing their code, so you can learn from these elite Bitcoin builders.
 - Building with Cash Tokens is just getting started, and that means your dapps can be segment leaders.
 - The BCH ecosystem has support available for Cash Tokens builders.
-- The BCH ecosystem is very authentic and in-your-face, so you’re going to know where you stand.
+- The BCH ecosystem is very authentic, so you’re going to know where you stand.
 You are dealing with real people whose motivations are, in large part, philosophical.

 So, please join me for this “Token Pioneers” Cash Tokens tutorial series!
 It’s going to be a blast! 🥳 🎉

 The best way to get updates is to follow [@BitcoinCashSite](https://twitter.com/bitcoincashsite) on Twitter, [@RealBitcoinCashSite](https://www.youtube.com/@RealBitcoinCashSite) on YouTube and/or [@BitcoinCashSite](https://t.me/bitcoincashsite) on Telegram.

-## What is Cash Tokens? ✅
+## What is Cash Tokens?

 Cash Tokens is an expansion to the format of Bitcoin (BCH) transactions that went live on BCH mainnet on May 15 2023 as part of the annual network upgrade.